Brent A. PittsDirector, Honors Program; Fulbright Program Advisor; Professor of Foreign Languages & Literatures

 1986 Pauline Davis Perry Award for Research and Publications

-'La Terre des Sarrazins: the summary version', essay and critical edition
+- 'La Terre des Sarrazins: the summary version', essay and critical edition; and

-Two hundred thirty-two entries in Anglo-Norman Dictionary, a project of the U of Wales Aberystwyth and the U of Wales Swansea (http://www.anglo-norman.net/); and
+- Two hundred seventy-five entries in Anglo-Norman Dictionary, a project of the U of Wales Aberystwyth and the U of Wales Swansea (http://www.anglo-norman.net/); and

 1988 ‘M. Martin’ in departmental production of Ionesco’s La Cantatrice chauve